mozilla/gecko-dev/testing/perfdocs/generated/perf-sheriffing.rst

 All of the team is in EET (Eastern European Time) except for @andrej and @sparky who are in EST (Eastern Standard Time).

-1.3 Regression and improvement Definition
+1.3 Regression and Improvement Definition
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Whenever we get a performance change we classify it as one of two things, either a regression (worse performance) or
 an improvement (better performance).